Toryn Green: Early life

 Toryn was raised in Palmer, Alaska, where he graduated from Colony High School in 1994.
 Growing up Green was inspired by bands like Stone Temple Pilots, Bush, Metallica, Tool, and Fuel.
 His father was very musical and he says he gained a lot of inspiration through him.
 He used to sing with his father since he was a small boy, but his first public solo performance was at Alaska State Fair.
 He moved to California in October 1998 to pursue a career in music.

 Career

 Green took his songwriting to the stage in his first band "Patience Worth", with band members Orion Rainz, Ryan Giles, and Cesar Guevarra.
 They recorded a few songs together, but eventually the band was moving in different creative directions.
-With his next band, Southern California rock band Something To Burn, Green won a Rock Beijing Global competition and was invited to play to thousands at the Midi festival in Beijing in October 2005.
+With his next band, Southern California rock band Something To Burn, Green won a Rock Beijing Global competition and was invited to play to a crowd of approximately 30,000 fans at the Midi festival in Beijing in October 2005.
 Two months later they represented America in the Worldwide Battle of the Bands held in Hong Kong.
 With STB Green recorded an EP entitled The Incinerator, which was released in April 2006.